henryjosephson/paths-to-congress/readme.md

 ## todos:

+- [x] make circle size grow dynamically with the number of paths that go through it
+- [x]  make it so that there's a `house` end node and a `senate` end node
-- [ ] rearrange dots for better spacing
+- [ ] rearrange dots for better spacing (ongoing)
 - [ ] add background lines
 - [ ]  make it so that when you hover over a path, you highlight all the (labeled) nodes that the path goes through
+  - [ ] probably means making all extant paths dimmer?
-- [ ] add invisible control nodes to reduce overlap
+- [ ] add invisible control nodes to reduce path overlap
 - [ ] give all the democrats positive offsets and the republicans negative offsets to make the sorting look nicer at each node
-- [ ] get the paths to actually center at each node
+- [ ] get the paths to actually center at each node (this might have to be manual-er in final product — e.g. `customPublicCollegeCirclePlacement`)
-- [ ] decrease spacing so it doesn't take up the entire screen
+- [ ] decrease spacing and path thickness so full version doesn't take up the entire screen
-- [ ] drastically decrease path thickness
-- [x] make circle size grow dynamically with the number of paths that go through it
-- [x]  make it so that there's a `house` end node and a `senate` end node
-- [ ] add a dropdown menu to let you choose a box
+- [ ] let you search by individual, party, state

-- [ ] get claude to parse bios into the relevant json format
+- [ ] build pipeline to let claude parse bios into the relevant json format (important for going through the thousands of prev years)